 Taking every opportunity to learn means being open to the idea that you may not know everything.
 Self-confident people aren’t threatened by learning and growing because they’re always striving to be better at what they do.

 They embrace a growth mindset and are life-long learners, always improving themselves.

-They know that feeling assured is not just about having a good job or winning an argument but it means knowing that you are worthy of being loved and respected as much as anyone else out there.
+They know that to feel confident is not just about having a good job or winning an argument but it means knowing that you are worthy of being loved and respected as much as anyone else out there.

 Confident people aren’t scared of taking risks with their looks, careers, relationships, or anything else because they know that you should not let other people’s opinions stop you.

 They’re not afraid to stand out as different because they understand the value of being true to yourself and your purpose…no matter what anyone else is doing.